USCGC Legare (WSC-144): World War II

 Legare continued to operate from Norfolk after the United States entered World War II with the Japanese attack on Pearl Harbor on 7 December 1941.
 While on patrol on 19 March 1942, she received word of a submarine contact 8 nmi south of Hatteras, North Carolina.
 She steamed to the area, made contact, and attacked, expending all eight of her depth charges.
 Her crew observed Oil, debris, and air bubbles on the surface, but the sinking of a submarine at that position on that date was not confirmed by captured documents examined after the war.

 Legare picked up three survivors from the merchant ship SS David H. Atwater on 2 and 3 April 1942 and transported them to Chincoteague, Virginia.

 On 14 April 1942, Legare was about 100 nmi off Cape Charles, Virginia, when she detected a submarine on the surface at 20:30 and closed to investigate.
 Legare exchanged recognition with the submarine and established that she was a United States Navy vessel, USS Mackerel (SS-204), making a voyage on the surface from New London, Connecticut, to Norfolk.
 No notice of Mackerel′s voyage had been given to local U.S. antisubmarine warfare forces, so Legare′s crew offered to escort Mackerel the rest of the way to Norfolk, and Mackerel′s crew accepted the offer.
 The two vessels headed for Norfolk in company at 21:30.
 By 23:15, Legare was about 2,000 yd astern of Mackerel when she saw Mackerel make two quick course alterations and changed course herself to conform to Mackerel′s movements.
 Mackerel′s crew, meanwhile, sighted two torpedoes headed for her and evaded them, then sighted what they believed was a German U-boat on the surface and observed it firing a single torpedo at Legare.
 Mackerel fired two torpedoes at the U-boat, which outran Mackerel and disappeared into the darkness apparently unscathed.
 Legare sighted a torpedo headed directly for her which her crew thought Mackerel had fired, and took evasive action, and the torpedo passed down Legare′s port side at a distance of only 20 yd.
 Legare lost contact with Mackerel and searched for the U-boat for the next 2 1/2 hours but found no sign of it.
 A subsequent investigation of the incident by the Eastern Sea Frontier found it impossible to reconcile the reports of the two vessels and concluded that Mackerel had mistakenly fired a torpedo at Legare.

 On 25 June 1942, Legare was ordered to patrol and perform convoy escort duty in the Caribbean under the command of the Caribbean Sea Frontier, and so served until the end of hostilities in 1945.

 Post-World War II

 Executive Order 9606 returned the Coast Guard to the control of the Department of the Treasury on 1 January 1946.
 Legare subsequently served as buoy tender at Brownsville, Texas.
-She ;ater performed patrol as well as search-and-rescue duties while stationed in [New Bedford, Massachusetts, and Freeport, Massachusetts.
+She later performed patrol as well as search-and-rescue duties while stationed in [New Bedford, Massachusetts, and Freeport, Massachusetts.